Capital Punishment Essay for Students in English: 250 and 300 Words Samples

 10 shares

 Capital Punishment Essay: Capital punishment refers to sentencing a criminal with the death penalty after due process of law.
 This form of punishment can be traced back to the ancient Greek of the 7th century BC, which operated under the ‘Laws of Draco’.
-In addition to the Greeks, Romans also sanctioned citizens to the death penalty for murder, rape, arson, and treason.
+In addition to the Greeks, Romans also sanctioned citizens to the death penalty for murder, rape, and treason.

 Likewise, present-day India awards the death penalty for heinous crimes against mankind such as murder, criminal conspiracy, dacoity with murder, encouraging mutiny, and waging war against the central government.
 However, as we have evolved as humans, courts resort to this extreme form of punishment in rarest of the rare cases.